ranja-sarkar/GD/README.md

 <img width="355" height="143" alt="lr" src="https://github.com/user-attachments/assets/acde2888-f0cc-4c8d-96c2-ac8a8f1a8649" />

-Switching from linear regression (continuous outcome y) to logistic regression (categorical outcome y) is basically switching from a linear function to nonlinear sigmoid function for the mathematical operation to happen with the inputs, the model still remaining linear and its output reflecting classification of the dataset.
+Switching from linear regression (continuous outcome y) to logistic regression (categorical outcome y) is basically switching from a linear function to nonlinear sigmoid function for the mathematical operation on the inputs to happen, the model still remaining linear and its output reflecting classification of the dataset.

 ---